bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 let (a, query) = system_state.get(&world);
 ```

+For those who working directly with `World`, this is a game changer.
+It makes it possible to mutably access multiple disjoint Components and Resources (often eliminating the need for more costly abstractions like `WorldCell`).

 {{rust_type(type="struct" crate="bevy_ecs" version="0.6.0" name="SystemState")}} does all of the same caching that a normal Bevy system does, so reusing the same SystemState results in uber-fast World access.

 ### Sub Apps